stormbaby/kickstarter-analysis/README.md

 Performing analysis on kickstarter data to uncover trends
 ---

-Louise’s play ame close to its fundraising goal in a short amount of time.
-She wants to know how different campaigns fared in relation to their launch dates and their funding goals.
-I will use the Kickstarter dataset to visualize campaign outcomes based on their launch dates and their funding goals.
+Louise’s play came close to its fundraising goal in a short amount of time.
+She wanted to know how different campaigns fared in relation to their launch dates and their funding goals.
+I used the Kickstarter dataset to visualize campaign outcomes based on their launch dates and their funding goals.
 ## Theater Outcomes using Launch Dates

 Using excel I organized the theater outcomes and time of launch using pivot tables in excel.
 See image below.